Lythe

-Lythe is a small village and large civil parish, in the Scarborough district of North Yorkshire, England, situated near Whitby within the North York Moors National Park.
+Lythe is a small village and large civil parish, in North Yorkshire, England, situated near Whitby within the North York Moors National Park.
 The name of the village derives from Old Norse and means hill or slope.

-It was in the old North Riding and in the wapentake of Langbaurgh East.According to the 2011 UK census, Lythe parish had a population of 377, a reduction on the 2001 UK census figure of 465.
+It was in the old North Riding and in the wapentake of Langbaurgh East until 1974.
+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

+According to the 2011 UK census, Lythe parish had a population of 377, a reduction on the 2001 UK census figure of 465.

 History

 St Oswald's Church is a plain stone building in the Early English style.
 The stained glass east window is a memorial to the Rev. William Long, who was vicar from 1813 to 1858.
 Inside the church are memorials to the Phipps family, and to the Marquess of Normanby.
 The register dates from 1634.
 There is also a Wesleyan Methodist chapel.

 Mulgrave Castle is the seat of the Marquess of Normanby.
 The estate also contains the ruins of a former residence known locally as Mulgrave Old Castle, which was an earthwork motte and bailey fortress.